ocelot-collab/ocelot/axlotl/BM_radiation_example/SRW/readme.txt

 IntX_one_Electron.png and IntY_one_Electron.pnd - saved pictures of intensities from one electron

 IntX_whole_Beam.png and IntY_whole_Beam.png - saved pictures of intensities from the whole beam

+BM_radiation.py - python code using SRW library which was used for the calculations